 The number-one thing I bully people into buying is a pair of $22 nude bike shorts that would look right at home in your grandma’s knicker drawer.
 (Okay, that’s a lie, the number-one thing is renter’s insurance, but that’s another story.)
-Stay with me here—this decidedly unsexy undergarment changed my life, and it’ll change yours, too.
+Stay with me here—this decidedly unsexy undergarment changed my life by stopping thigh chafing in its tracks, and it’ll change yours, too.
 I guarantee it.

 Let’s take a Zack-Morris time out and rewind for a hot minute.
 The time: 2015, that day in late spring that has you wiping your brow like some sort of swooning Scarlett O’Hara, wondering how it only gets hotter from here.
 The place: New York City.
 I’m wearing a dress (a cute, stripy number that hits at mid-thigh) and I have an after-work networking event in midtown over on 11th Avenue.
 New Yorkers, I bet you see the problem already.
 Those of you lucky enough not to live in NYC (I bet you have a yard, dontcha) should know that getting to 11th Avenue in midtown requires a solid 15-minute walk from the subway.

 It only takes a block for my upper thighs to start rubbing like kindling.
 By the time I arrive at my final destination, you could roast a whole lot more than a marshmallow over the fire created between my legs.
 Later that night, I survey the raw, red welts that have taken up residence south of my unmentionables, shake my fist at the clouds, and swear “never again.”
 (There was a whole lot of the other kind of swearing, too.)

 Later that night, I survey the raw, red welts that have taken up residence south of my unmentionables, shake my fist at the clouds, and swear “never again.”